-“I had wanted to be a priest since I was 3…If you’re interested in religion, spirituality, prayer, you probably are going to be a priest.
+“I had wanted to be a priest since I was 3.
+If you’re interested in religion, spirituality, prayer, you probably are going to be a priest.
 And if you’re going to be a priest, you ought to be able—almost as a matter of course—to be able to repress the sexual.
-And if you can’t there’s something wrong with you.
+And if you can’t, there’s something wrong with you.
 Now I look at that and see the absurdity and the cruelty of that, the insanity of that.

-I got to know Michael Bernard Kelly when I attended the Parliament of World Religions in his hometown of Melbourne, Australia.
+I got to know Michael Bernard Kelly when I attended the Parliament of the World’s Religions in his hometown of Melbourne, Australia.
 Michael organized and led a panel discussion about new Christian approaches to the integration of sexuality and spirituality, grounding this message in the gospel and in the practices of Jesus and his disciples.

 Michael is a man who felt called to the Roman Catholic priesthood at an early age, but his emerging understanding of his attraction to men and of the impossibility of repressing the sexual energy in his life led to him leaving the seminary and seeking other ways to live out his vocation.
 Michael poured his heart and soul into a variety of lay ministry and religious education roles until he felt called to come out as a gay man, which ended his 19-year career in Catholic education.

 In the years following coming out publicly, Michael focused his energies on successfully completing his doctorate.
 His dissertation was titled: “Queer Flame of Love: re-imagining the Christian mystical tradition in light of the experience of contemporary gay men.”
 Michael created a YouTube channel to host a series of videos under the title, “The Erotic Contemplative: Reflections on the Spiritual Journey of the Gay/Lesbian Christian.”
 His writings were also collected and published in 2007 as an anthology: Seduced by Grace: Contemporary Spirituality, Gay Experience and Christian Faith.